glu-lang/glu-book/_docs/declare_constants_or_variables.md

 ## Summary

-In Glu, there are two keywords for declaring variables:
+In Glu, there are two keywords for declaring local symbols:

 - `let` for constants
 - `var` for non-constants